Why are some foods good for one person and not another?

 If you have an auto-immune disorder or many sensitivities, I strongly encourage you to find a practitioner to help you.
 Look for MDs who practice functional medicine; the Elimination Diet is a routine part of their approach.
 If you cannot find an MD in your area, consider a health coach or another qualified practitioner experienced with Elimination Diets to help you.

 What to expect on an Elimination Diet

-Especially during the first 3 days, some people notice signs of withdrawal or detoxing.
+Some people notice signs of withdrawal or detoxing especially during the first 3 days, and especially for those who eat a good amount of sugar.
 This can present as a headache, fatigue, or other discomforts.

 Tips for managing detox symptoms: